I know that your golden retriever is precious but that crate in your living room is screaming “I gave up on decorating.”

 The One DIY Cage Mistake That’ll Cost You a Full Rebuild

 Not standing.
 Not sitting.
-Sprawled out like your golden just ran three laps around the backyard and collapsed.
+Just sprawled out like the dog’s gold just ran three laps around the backyard and collapsed.

 I learned this the hard way.
-Built this gorgeous cedar frame, sanded it smooth, even stained it to match my living room floors.
-Then my friend’s lab laid down inside it and her tail was literally pressed against the wire.
-Had to tear the whole side panel off.
+I built this gorgeous cedar frame, sanded it nice and smooth, even stained it to match my living room floors.
+And then my friend’s lab laid down inside of it and her tail was pressed against the wire.
+Had to take the side panel off the frame.

-Also?
-Use hex bolts instead of wood screws at every corner joint.
-Wood screws loosen after your dog bumps the frame a dozen times.
-Hex bolts stay locked.
+Also, using hex bolts rather than wood screws at the corners.
+Wood screws tend to loosen after your dog bumps the frame a few times.

 Your Golden Deserves a Clean Home (And So Do You)

-You’ve got the Pinterest-worthy living room.
+You’ve got the living room Pinterest dream.
 The gorgeous rug.
-The sofa you actually love sitting on.
+The sofa you actually love to sit on.

 Don’t let muddy paws and dog hair be the reason you can’t enjoy it.

-Pick one thing from this list and just start there.
-Seriously, even one good tool changes everything — I went from dreading rainy walks to not even flinching when my dog bolts through the door.
+Choose one of these tools and start there, even one good tool could turn your experiences on a walk with your dog from dreading a rainy walk to not even flinching when your dog bolts out the door.

-And hey, if you’re already going full DIY mode, a dedicated dog bathing station might be your next best move.
+If you’re a crafty person, a dedicated dog bathing station may be your next best idea.

 Amr Mohsen is a software engineer who traded his keyboard for a leash — at least on weekends.
 His love for dogs inspired him to share what he learns as a dog owner and enthusiast, bringing a detail-oriented, research-driven perspective to every article he writes.
 If it’s about dogs, he’s probably already looked it up twice.